arthmoeros/qsdt-template-engine/README.md

 Feature on mind | Why? | Desired target version
 ----------------|------|-----------------------
-Send callback instatiator for custom template functions to processor | Allows multiple processor runs with multiple custom template functions instances with a single template, it also would keep away a developer from not creating a new instance when creating a new processor, leading to unexpected behavior | 1.1~1.5
+Send callback concrete factory function for custom template functions to processor | Allows multiple processor runs with multiple custom template function instances with a single template, it also would keep away a developer from not creating a new instance when creating a new processor, leading to unexpected behavior | 1.1~1.5
-Upgrade ternary operation to actually evaluate a condition | Allows more options when creating a mapped expression | 1.1~1.5 Upgrade custom pipe functions to allow parameter passing | Allows wider custom pipe functions reusability, implies a tiny syntax upgrade | 1.5
+Upgrade ternary operator to actually evaluate a condition | Allows more options when creating a mapped expression with a ternary operator | 1.1~1.5
+Upgrade custom pipe functions to allow parameter passing | Allows wider custom pipe functions reusability, implies a tiny syntax upgrade | 1.5
+Upgrade custom template functions to allow parameter passing | Don't know really, it could improve reusability of template functions, but the idea doesn't convince me yet | 1.5
 Implement sub-templates and sub-maps | It would increase the range of options to artifact generation, but this implies a great syntax upgrade, a massive tweaking of the entire engine and giant overhaul of @artefacter/ui | 2.0